Primary/Secondary Piping

 Fig. 9 - IWH piped on system piping, Heat zones w-zone valves, IWH w-pumps

 Drawing #10 and #11 - These drawings are showing a boiler primary piping again.
-It is like drawings Fig. #4 and Fig. #5 except with an IWH.
-The hydraulic separation allows the flow to be different between the boiler and indirect water heater.
+It is similar to drawings Fig. #4 and Fig. #5, except with an IWH.
+The hydraulic separation allows the flow to be different between the boiler and the indirect water heater.
 I am also showing a mix of circulators and zone valves.
-The IWH is first to get the hottest water of not doing DHW priority which I would suggest with this type of piping.
+The IWH is the first to receive the hottest water by not prioritizing the DHW, which I would suggest for this type of piping.

-The zone valves are on a couple of high temperature zones which both have the same temperature.
-The second set of closely spaced tees are going to be a cooler hydro-air zone.
+The zone valves are on a couple of high-temperature zones, which both have the same temperature.
+The second set of closely spaced tees is going to be a cooler hydro-air zone.
 The last set of closely spaced tees is going to be the coolest zone, a radiant heat floor zone.
 It is not uncommon to add a mixing device for a radiant zone.
 It will probably have a mixing valve or injection to control the temperature of the water below a maximum level.
 All the heat zones will shut down on a call for domestic hot water if wired to do so.
-Just because the boiler control shows DHW priority is on it may not shut down the heat zones if heat zones pump control is not controlled by the boiler.
+Just because the boiler control shows DHW priority is on, it may not shut down the heat zones if the boiler does not control the heat zones pump control.

 Fig. 10 - Boiler primary loop, IWH first zone, heat zones pumps